nheinsdorf/topwave/docs/index.rst

 The topwave library is a Python 3 package to quickly set up single-particle models and calculate their topological invariants.

 .. admonition:: Do you like topwave?
-   :class: custom
+   :class: seealso

    Give us a star on GitHub!
-Tell your friends!

 The user creates interfaces with pymatgen and then blabla